cvetanovskaa/LoRA/README.md

 ## LoRA Finetuning Process
 LoRA's fine-tuning process involves three key steps:

 1. Initialization of low-rank matrices for each attention layer.
+The dimensions are A ∈ R^{r x d}, B ∈ R^{d x r} where r is the rank and d is the input dimension.
-2. Freezing the original weight matrices in attention layers.
+2. Freezing the original weight matrices in attention layers so they do not get updated during fine-tuning.
-3. Iteratively updating the low-rank matrices based on gradients computed from the training data.
+3. Iteratively updating only the low-rank matrices (A and B) based on gradients computed from the training labeled data.
+4. After training, A and B can be merged into W to create a fine-tuned model with no change in inference speed.
+5. The fine-tuned model can be used for inference on the downstream task.
+Switching tasks just requires swapping in different A and B (trained on different labeled data).

 ## Experimental Results
 The paper details various experiments conducted to demonstrate LoRA's effectiveness.
 LoRA achieves competitive performance compared to full fine-tuning across different NLP tasks while drastically reducing the number of trainable parameters.